-The roots must uproot easily when you tug the aloe plant.
+The roots must uproot easily when you tug the Aloe plant.
 However, if most of the origins detach from the plant and remain in the soil, this is a symptom of root rot.

 Save Aloe Plant With Root Rot

-The first and foremost step to saving an aloe vera plant with rotten roots is to change its growing medium.
+The first and foremost step to saving an Aloe vera plant with rotten roots is to change its growing medium.

-Below are a few steps that can help you save your aloe vera from further damage.
+Below are a few steps that can help you save your Aloe vera from further damage.

 Step 1: Carefully clean the roots in running water.
 Trim off the dead and decaying roots.

 Step 2: Prepare a well-draining potting mix with plenty of perlites.
-Make sure to either opt for a terracotta pot or a ceramic pot.
+Make sure to opt for either a terracotta pot or a ceramic pot.

 Step 3: If the pot does not have a drainage hole make sure to create one for the outflow of excess water.

-Step 4: Slowly position your aloe vera root ball inside the new potting mix.
+Step 4: Slowly position your Aloe vera root ball inside the new potting mix.
 Gently pat it down and add in some amount of water.